Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • meningitis.

-However, in order to confirm or refute the presence of these diseases, it is necessary to measure intracranial pressure using one of the existing diagnostic methods.
-The first thing a person who has felt such an ailment should do is to contact the clinic.
-Before an accurate diagnosis is made, a complete examination will have to be completed.
+However, to confirm or refute the presence of these diseases, it is necessary to measure intracranial pressure using one of the existing diagnostic methods.
+The first thing a person who feels a similar malaise should do is go to the clinic.
+Before an accurate diagnosis can be made, you will have to undergo a full examination.

 Which doctor measures intracranial pressure

-Before you contact a specialist for advice, you need to find out who measures intracranial pressure.
-This direction is carried out by a neuropathologist and an oculist.
-The first of the doctors conducts an initial examination and interview, evaluates the symptoms that bother the patient.
-After that, he decides whether visits to other doctors and additional examinations with the help of equipment are required.
-The ophthalmologist has the opportunity to examine the fundus, take measurements and diagnose whether ICP is elevated or not.
+Before contacting a specialist for advice, you need to find out who measures intracranial pressure.
+This area is dealt with by a neurologist and an ophthalmologist.
+The first doctor conducts an initial examination and interview, assesses the symptoms that are troubling the patient.
+After this, he decides whether a visit to other doctors and additional examination using equipment is required.
+The ophthalmologist has the ability to examine the fundus of the eye, take measurements and diagnose whether ICP is elevated or not.

 Methods for measuring intracranial pressure

-The degree of pressure increase inside the skull can be measured only by a doctor in a hospital or a specially equipped medical center where the necessary equipment is available.
-All methods by which the diagnosis of intracranial pressure is carried out are divided into invasive (based on penetration to the organ) and non-invasive (superficial examination).
+The degree of increase in pressure inside the skull can only be measured by a doctor in a hospital or a specially equipped medical center where there is the necessary equipment.
+All methods by which intracranial pressure is diagnosed are divided into invasive (based on penetration into the organ) and non-invasive (superficial examination).

 Invasive diagnostic methods

-Now the invasive method has been used only when it is impossible to do it in another way.
-These methods pose a danger to the life of the patient and are used only in adults.
+Nowadays, the invasive method is used only when it is impossible to do otherwise.
+These methods pose a danger to the patient's life and are used only in adults.
 There are several types of invasive examination:

-1. epidural.
-Hair is removed on the head, the skin at the site of trepanation is anesthetized, and a small incision is made.
-A hole is drilled in the skull, through which a special sensor is inserted between the skull and the shell of the brain.
-The device should reach the lateral part of the ventricle.
+1. Epidural.
+Hair is removed from the head, the skin at the trepanation site is numbed, and a small incision is made.
+A hole is drilled in the skull through which a special sensor is inserted between the skull and the membrane of the brain.
+The device should reach the side of the ventricle.

 2. Subdural.
-A subdural screw is inserted through a hole in the skull to measure the level of ICP in the patient.
+A subdural screw is inserted through a hole in the skull, which measures the patient’s ICP level.

 3. Use of an intraventricular catheter.
 It is considered the most effective of the proposed invasive methods.
 The catheter is inserted through a burr hole in the skull.
-It helps not only to evaluate data on the level of increased intracranial pressure, but also to pump out the intracerebral fluid with a drainage tube.
+It helps not only to assess data on the level of increase in intracranial pressure, but also to pump out intracerebral fluid with a drainage tube.

 Non-invasive diagnostics

 1. Magnetic resonance imaging.
 The person is placed inside the capsule during the study, which takes 30-40 minutes.
-At the moment, doctors regard MRI as an auxiliary diagnostic method, because it does not give accurate results.
+At the moment, doctors regard MRI as an auxiliary diagnostic method because it does not provide accurate results.

-2. Transcranial dopplerography.
-It is based on the measurement of blood flow velocity inside the basal veins and venous sinus.
+2. Transcranial Dopplerography.
+It is based on measuring the speed of blood flow inside the basal veins and venous sinus.
 The level of blood resistance in the jugular veins is also taken into account.
 The examination is carried out on an outpatient basis.

 3. Duplex scanning of arteries.
-The doctor can use this study to diagnose the state of blood flow and blood vessels.
+The doctor can use this test to diagnose the condition of the blood flow and blood vessels.
 Takes about 10 minutes.

-4. Examination of the fundus.
-Before measuring intracranial pressure, the ophthalmologist instills a few drops of a 1% homatropin solution into each eye of the patient to dilate the pupils.
-Inspection is carried out using a special mirror at a distance of 8 cm or an electric ophthalmoscope.
-If ICP is increased, then the ophthalmologist will notice the expansion of tortuous vessels, a change in tissue, contours and color of the optic nerve head.
+4. Fundus examination.
+Before measuring intracranial pressure, the ophthalmologist instills a few drops of 1% homatropine solution into each eye of the patient to dilate the pupils.
+The examination is carried out using a special mirror at a distance of 8 cm or an electric ophthalmoscope.
+If ICP is elevated, the ophthalmologist will notice dilation of the tortuous vessels, changes in the tissue, contours and color of the optic nerve head.

 5. Otoacoustic method.
 The doctor evaluates the position of the eardrum in the ear.
-If the pressure in the cranium is higher than normal, then it also rises in the cochlea.
+If the pressure in the skull is higher than normal, then it also increases in the cochlea.

-6. Spinal puncture.
+6. Spinal tap.
 A needle is inserted into the spine between the 3rd and 4th vertebrae.
-A manometer is attached to it, so they measure the volume of liquid and the degree of pressure.
-The patient must stay in the hospital during this method.
+A pressure gauge is attached to it to measure the volume of liquid and the degree of pressure.
+The patient must remain in the hospital during this method.

 7. Rheoencephalography.
-The method consists in the fact that a high-frequency discharge of a weak current is passed through the tissues of the skull.
-A device with wires is fixed on the head, a person is seated on a chair and light pulses are directed at him.
-The device must diagnose the level of ICP by converting the readings into a graph of pulse fluctuations.
+The method consists of passing a high-frequency discharge of weak current through the tissues of the skull.
+A device with wires is fixed on the head, the person is seated on a chair and light pulses are directed at him.
+The device must diagnose the level of ICP, converting the readings into a graph of pulse fluctuations.

 How is intracranial pressure measured in adults?

-After a visual examination of the patient and an assessment of the symptoms that disturb him, the neuropathologist sends him for an additional examination.
-The diagnostic method is chosen at the discretion of the specialist and depends on the degree of the patient's condition.
-In most cases, intracranial pressure in adults is measured non-invasively, but in the case of a serious head injury, direct examination methods are used.
+After conducting a visual examination of the patient and assessing the symptoms that bother him, the neurologist sends him for additional examination.
+The diagnostic method is chosen at the discretion of the specialist and depends on the degree of the patient’s condition.
+In most cases, intracranial pressure in adults is measured non-invasively, but in the case of severe traumatic brain injury, direct examination methods are used.

 How to check intracranial pressure in a child

 Intracranial hypertension can also occur in children.
-ICP is often diagnosed in newborns based on the following symptoms:
+The diagnosis of ICP is often made in newborns based on symptoms:

 • head size is larger than normal;